mainmatter/mainmatter.com/_posts/2022-08-05-cookbook-ember-app-to-css-modules.md

 ![SuperRental style is broken](/assets/images/posts/2022-08-05-cookbook-ember-app-to-css-modules/screen-2.png)

-Ouch, all the style is broken.
+Ouch, all the styles are broken.
 What we see now in the browser is very similar to a page with no CSS at all.
 To understand what is going on let's use the inspector tab of the browser's debugger.

 ### Understanding CSS classes isolation